F0nz0/NanoListener/README.md

 	                        -outdir_prefix: a <str> indicating the ouput directory prefix to use.
 By default the eventalign basename will be used as prefix.
 [None]

-To annotate k-mers of each chunks for modified nucleotides, NanoListener expects in input the full-path for the directory containing tsv files with all the known position of alternative bases, and its symbol (1 or more modification can be used) at a per-read level.
+To annotate k-mers of each chunks for modified nucleotides, NanoListener expects in input the full-path for the directory containing tsv files with all the known positions for alternative bases, and its symbol (1 or more modification can be used) at a per-read level.
 Counterwise, it will work in un-modifided mode.
-The tsv files (one for every read) have to be named as *read_id.tsv* and respect the following content where the first 2 columns indicate the mapping coordinates (0-based) and the third a given char for each expected modification:
+The tsv files (one for every read) have to be named as *<read_id>.tsv* and respect the following content where the first 2 columns indicate the mapping coordinates (0-based) and the third one a given char for each expected modification:

 	Curlcake1	17	Y
 	Curlcake1	21	I